dilshankarunarathne/ml-notes/README.md

 At a cocktail party, there are two (main) people talking in two different groups.
 (Lets isolate these two speakers, and forget about all the other listeners in there)...
-If we put two microphones, one closer to Speaker #1,
+If we put two microphones, one closer to Speaker #1, and the other closer to Speaker #2.

 ![Cocktail Party](\assets\3-cocktail-party.png "assets/3-cocktail-party")